 MINES: Making Innovations in Engineering & Science

-- There is an emergency (simulated) disease outbreak in the United States.
-Campers will learn how clinicians, patients, and family members would be affected by an outbreak and how media will impact decisions and work environment.
-They will join professional women on a field trip to the Emergency Department and learn about disease protocols, triaging large groups of people and isolation.
-They will design a website and communication medium to keep people informed about the outbreak.
+- An emergency (simulated) disease outbreak in the United States: Campers learned how clinicians, patients, and family members would be affected by an outbreak and how media will impact decisions and work environments.
+Joining professional women on a field trip to the Emergency Department, campers learned about disease protocols, triaging large groups of people and isolation.
+Campers also helped design a website and communication medium to keep people informed about the outbreak.

-- Travel to Imery’s Sappington Talc Processing Facility, right outside of Yellowstone National Park, where professional female engineers will take you on a tour and explain how metallurgical and materials, mechanical, electrical, environmental and mining engineers work together to build and operate a major mineral processing facility.
-Afterwards, you will drive to Quake Lake and visit the landslide and discuss why the landslide occurred during the 1959 earthquake.
+- Imery’s Sappington Talc Processing Facility visit just outside of Yellowstone National Park: Professional female engineers took campers on a tour and explained how metallurgical and materials, mechanical, electrical, environmental and mining engineers work together to build and operate a major mineral processing facility.
+Afterwards, the group drove to Quake Lake and visited the landslide, discussing why the landslide occurred during the 1959 earthquake.

-- Campers will witness the power of explosives and learn about underground mining.
-You will also learn how Montana Tech uses the mine to heat one of our buildings.
-Then, learn what it takes to drill a 10,000-foot deep hole using the same technology petroleum engineers use to design deep wells.
-Later, the young women will use a simulator to drill a well and deal with any issues that may come up and further explore all of the exciting career paths in the petroleum industry.
+- Mining & Engineering: Campers witnessed the power of explosives and learned about underground mining.
+They also learned how Montana Tech uses the mine to heat a building on campus.
+Afterwards, campers learned what it takes to drill a 10,000-foot deep hole using the same technology petroleum engineers use to design deep wells.
+Later, campers used a simulator to drill a well and deal with any issues that may arise.
+They also further exploreed all of the exciting career paths in the petroleum industry.